ebd622/fe-crud/reverse-proxy/README.md

 * Use Angular proxy

 ## Nginx-based
 This is Nginx-based reverse proxy server.
-To keep a locaal environment clean, it is possible to run it a Docker container.
+It can be run in a Docker container to keep a local environment clean.

 ### Configure
 #### 1. Download and run the official Nginx image from Docker Hub: